tiankong44/blog-web/README.md

 # blog
-Interface changed to restful.
-Change from thymeleaf+LayUi to vue+elementUI
+-Interface changed to restful.
+-Change from thymeleaf+LayUi to vue+elementUI